Jersey Shore Boardwalks and Amusement Parks for Family Fun

-Everyone loves a good trip to one of our favorite Jersey Shore beaches, but Jersey Shore boardwalks, with carnival games, kids' rides, and even water parks, are where the real memories are made.
-Whether you make it a day trip or have weekend or week-long plans to visit the beach, one thing you most definitely don't want to miss is time on the boardwalk.
+Everyone loves a good trip to one of our favorite Jersey Shore beaches, but Jersey Shore boardwalks are where the real memories are made.
+Whether you make it a day trip or have weekend or week-long plans for a summer vacation, one thing you most definitely don't want to miss is time on the boardwalk.

-From ice cream and funnel cakes, to rides and mini-golf—and a few that feature water parks and toddler amusements—a boardwalk ups the ante on your usual trip to the beach.
+From frozen custard and funnel cakes to rides and mini golf—and a few that feature water parks and toddler amusements—a boardwalk ups the ante on your usual trip to the beach.
 Boardwalks and the Jersey Shore go hand-in-hand, but if you are making only one trip this year, make sure it's to one of the best!
 Read on for our top picks for boardwalk fun and bookmark our Guide to the Jersey Shore for more help in planning your best visit yet.

-Families enjoy a a surrey bike ride on the Ocean City boardwalk.
+Families can enjoy a surrey bike ride on the Ocean City boardwalk.
 Photo by Ocean City Summer Project via Flickr.

 Boasting a 2.5-mile boardwalk, Ocean City is one of the most family-friendly beach boardwalks.
 Rent a bike and pedal safely in the bike lanes, enjoy a round of mini-golf, or take a break from the sun in the arcade or cool off in the OC Waterpark.
-Enjoy tasty treats like salt water taffy and ice cream, or grab a real meal from Ike's Famous Crabcakes.
+Enjoy tasty treats like saltwater taffy and ice cream, or grab a real meal from Ike's Famous Crabcakes.
 Forgot to pack beach toys?
 There is also plenty of shopping along this boardwalk.
-Playland's Castaway Cove on the boardwalk offers more than two dozen rides, including roller coasters, but also several more mild ones for younger siblings.
-Further up the boardwalk you'll find Gillian's Wonderland Pier with another 30 so rides, from log flume and high-flying swings to mini kiddie rides indoors.
+Playland's Castaway Cove offers more than 32 rides, including roller coasters, but also several more mild ones for younger siblings.
+Further up the boardwalk, you'll find Gillian's Wonderland Pier with another 30 so rides, from log flume and high-flying swings to mini kiddie rides indoors.
 You can buy ride tickets and credits online for both parks, allowing you to skip the line and have more time for fun.

 This 38-block long boardwalk has it all.
 Water parks, great food, live entertainment, and several piers, including the popular Morey's Piers and not one, but two, water parks—Raging Waters Water Park and Ocean Oasis Water Park + Beach Club, that feature more than 100 rides and attractions—no wonder it's ranked as one of the best.
 Buy your tickets and passes online to save up to 40%.
 Coaster-loving families love the Runaway Tram designed to replicate the boardwalk's iconic Sightseer Tramcar, which is still in service after more than 70 years.
-Kids love to ride the little boardwalk tram to transport you from one end to the other.
-Family festivities also feature an overnight "bunk down" for those who likes sleeping outdoors.
+Kids love to ride the little yellow boardwalk tram to transport you from one end to the other.
+Family festivities also feature an overnight Fall Beach Jam for those who like sleeping outdoors.
 Daily events include parades and crafts for kids.
 Try the Splash Zone Waterpark too!
-Bonus: The beach is FREE here unlike most Shore towns that charge a fee to access the shore in the high season.
+Bonus: The beach here is FREE, unlike most Shore towns that charge a fee to access the shore in the high season.

 A highlight of this classic boardwalk is the aquarium, which is celebrating its 30th anniversary this year.
-The aquarium is home to some great sea life including seals, sharks, and penguins, as well as a touch tank filled with sting rays.
-Every Thursday the boardwalk hosts a fireworks display, and it regularly plays summertime family movies.
+The aquarium is home to some great sea life, including seals, sharks, and penguins (touch experiences are currently closed).
+Every Thursday, the boardwalk hosts a fireworks display, as well as movies on the beach Tuesdays at dark.
 Plus, there are tons of rides that are great for kids of all ages.
 An entire section of the amusement park is devoted to kiddie rides just right for toddlers and preschoolers.
 Don't miss the ropes course, plus the mini-golf courses, a funhouse, arcades, and 7D dark ride.

-This article was first published in July 2016 but was updated for 2017.
+This article was first published in July 2016 and has since been updated.